jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One on rock, another in water, last in crevice.

-The seed on smooth stone is wedged beneath boulder, baking under intense light.
+The seed on smooth stone is wedged beneath boulder, baking under intense sunlight.
 There is hardness here.
 There is heat.
+There is energy.
 There is no water.
 The seed does not crack.
 It waits.
 It remains.

 More seeds ride the wind.

 The seed in water swells.
 Roots spread into the wetness.
 Water is abundant.
 There is sunlight here.
 There is water here.
 Stem reaches upward.
 Leaves unfurl.
+Energy is converted.
 The plant rises.

 Light comes.
 Light goes.
 Light comes.
 Light goes.
-Light comes.
 Water recedes.
 Water vanishes.
 Roots reach across damp rock.
 Roots tangle.
 There is no water here.
 Leaves curl.
 Growth stops.
 The plant weakens.

 Water drains.
 Green turns brown.
 Plant dies.
 Dryness, dust, blown into the wind.